Frozen Watermelon Dog Treats

 Other melon types could be used but cut them into smaller pieces to process as they might not have as high a water content as watermelon.

-MORE FROZEN TREAT FOR DOGS RECIPES
+MORE FROZEN DOG TREATS RECIPES

 Banana Peach Frozen Yogurt Dog Treats